Carbon accounting: National emissions inventories

-Data from facility level accounting can improve the overall quality and accuracy of national inventories by providing validation for inventory estimates and improved emissions factors.
+Data from facility level accounting can improve the overall quality and accuracy of national inventories by providing quality control checks on inventory estimates and through improved emissions factors.
 This depends in part on what percentage of the sector's emissions the available data covers.
 In some cases, aggregated facility level data can also be used to update or modify inventory results for certain sectors.

 Net Zero goals and GHG disclosure

 The Net Zero concept emerged from the Paris Agreement, and has become a feature of both national laws and numerous corporate goals.
 Race to Zero was developed in 2019 to encourage private companies and sub-national governments to commit to net zero emissions by 2050 at the latest.
 SBTI created a Net Zero program in 2021 to assist organizations in making this transition.
 That standard includes restrictions on the use of carbon removals to reach net zero goals.
 Accurate and comprehensive GHG accounting is considered a key element of for Net Zero transition plans, including the use of protocols such as GHG Corporate Standard.

 The CDP (formerly the Carbon Disclosure Project) is an international NGO that helps companies and cities disclose their environmental impact.
 It aims to make corporate accounting and reporting a business norm, and drive GHG disclosure, insight, and action.
 In 2021, over 14,000 organizations disclosed their environmental information through CDP.
 CDP's 2022 questionnaire on transition plans includes specific requirements for describing Scope 1, 2 and 3 emissions.